norulshahlam/spring-jwt2/README.md

 ### Entity, Repo, Service, Controller.

 - Define your User & Role entity
+- Make sure User has ManyToMany relationship with Role Check your DB again to see if those tables are added:

+    use mydb;
+    show tables;
+    select * from user;
+    select * from role;
+    select * from user_roles;

 ### Add schema & data in db on Spring start